 Guppy aquariums require various additional equipment to recreate the natural habitat of these fish as closely as possible.

-An air pump is one such equipment that should be in your arsenal when setting up a guppy fish tank.
-Although not always compulsory, I do recommend one for best results.
+An air pump is one such piece of equipment that should be in your arsenal when setting up a guppy fish tank.
+Although not always compulsory, I do recommend one for the best results.

 The primary purpose of an aquarium air pump is to facilitate the oxygen exchange in the aquarium.
 Like all living things, guppies also require oxygen to survive.

 If you’re looking for a high-quality air pump for your guppy fish tank, the air pumps I review below can be a great option for your fish tank.

 Top Air Pumps for Guppy Fish

 An air pump will create bubbles that agitate the surface of the water, allowing oxygen from the atmosphere to get into the water.

 It keeps oxygen levels high in the aquarium, creating a healthy and beneficial environment for your guppies or for fish in your community aquarium.